Go to content

 Artificial Intelligence

-Artificial Intelligence (AI) has long since ceased to be science fiction.
-AI is everywhere and has a major impact on our daily lives, just think of virtual assistants and chatbots, smart games and self-driving cars.
-But al...
+Artificial Intelligence (AI) has long ceased to be science fiction.
+AI is everywhere and has a major impact on our daily lives.
+Just think of virtual assistants and chatbots, such as ChatGPT, Alexa...

 More about Artificial Intelligence